-- Circulation statistics will be gathered for the library collection. - Administration will determine section to be weeded. - Weeding will be done according to the book, The Crew Method Expanded Guidelines for Collection Evaluation and Weeding for Small and Medium-Sized Public Libraries, (rev. ed.) by Belinda Boon. - All items that are to be discarded will be pulled from the shelf and stamped as "withdrawn." - Technical Services will withdraw items from the OPAC. - Withdrawn materials will be offered for the Friends of the Library online book dealer. - Withdrawn materials may be made available for free to patrons of the Library.
+- Circulation statistics will be gathered for the library collection. - The Director and Department Heads will determine sections to be weeded. - Weeding will be done according to the book, The Crew Method Expanded Guidelines for Collection Evaluation and Weeding for Small and Medium-Sized Public Libraries, (rev. ed.) by Belinda Boon. - All items that are to be discarded will be pulled from the shelf and stamped as "withdrawn." - Technical Services will withdraw items from the OPAC. - Withdrawn materials will be offered to the Friends of the Library online book dealer. - Withdrawn materials may be made available for free to patrons of the Library.